mattbrailsford/umbraco-fluidity/docs/_pages/02-api-10-repositories.md

 ### Changing the repository implementation of a collection
 {: .mt}

-A reposoitory is assigned to a collection as part of the collection configuration.
+A repository is assigned to a collection as part of the collection configuration.
 See [Collection API Documentation]({{ site.baseurl }}/api/collections/#changing-a-collection-repository-implementation) for more info.

 ### Accessing a repository in code
 {: .mt}